OpenEnergyPlatform/oeplatform/docs/install/installation.md

 ## 3 Databases setup

-Currently we use two relational databases to store the oeplatform data:
+We use two relational databases to store the oeplatform data:
  - The oep-django database is our interal database and it is used to store the application related data.
 This icludes things linke user information, reviews, table names, ...
  - Our primary database is the oedb (Open Energy Databsae).
 It is used to store all data the user uploaded.
 In production it stores multiple terrabyte of data.

+Additional we use a graph databse:
+ - Store the open energy ontologie and open energy knowlage graph
+ - For now this is not part of the installation guide as it is not mandatory to run the oeplatform and can be added later.

 ### 3.1 How to install the databases
 You have two options: